Micropollutants in watercourses

 Micropollutant concentrations at NAWA TREND monitoring sites

-Boxplots of 99 micropollutant concentrations at 34 NAWA TREND monitoring sites.
+Boxplots of 122 micropollutant concentrations at 46 NAWA TREND monitoring sites (incl. monitoring stations with irregular analyses of micropollutants).
 Concentrations of the 14-day composite samples (or at some sites 3.5- or 7-day composite samples) are shown on a logarithmic scale, per substance group and size of watercourse.
 Measured values below the limit of quantification are not shown.
 Below each boxplot the total number of readings (N) and the percentage of readings above the limit of quantification is shown.
-Data: NAWA TREND 2018–2021.
+Data: NAWA TREND 2018–2022.

 Many watercourses are polluted with micropollutants